Laxman02172005/Cybersecurity-Portfolio/README.md

 ## 🎯 Objective

-To demonstrate my ability to apply cybersecurity principles in real-world scenarios, perform structured security and risk assessments, clearly communicate findings, and effectively use professional tools to secure systems and applications.
+To demonstrate my ability to apply cybersecurity principles in realistic scenarios, conduct structured security and risk assessments, analyze and document findings ethically, and communicate results clearly using professional reporting standards.

 ---